TZstatsADS/Spring2019-Proj2-grp8/README.md

 + **Contribution statement**: (See [Note on contributions](doc/a_note_on_contributions.md) for more details ) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
 	+ Data Acquisition
 		+ updated museum dataset: cx2225
-		+ online scraped
+		+ updated theatre,library,gallery dataset: xz2740
 		+ something else
 	+ Data Cleaning
-		+ things did 1: uni1, uni2, uni3
+		+ clean and formalize theatre,library,gallery,museum,restaurant dataset : xz2740
 		+ things did 2: uni1, uni2, uni3
 	+ Data Processing
 		+ things did 1: uni1, uni2, uni3